amirali022/snrclstr/README.md

 - DBScan
 - KMeans
 - KMeans with a regularization term to enforce minimum distance between cluster centroids
+- KMeans with post-processing that eliminates centeroids which violates minimum distance constraint

 ## Preprocessing Steps